 An Exercise in Body Horror and Genre Fusion

-I would classify this book as a mystery novel first and foremost, but at the same time I cannot ignore the heavy presence of body horror throughout the pages.
+I would classify Marina as a mystery novel first and foremost, but at the same time I cannot ignore the heavy presence of body horror throughout the pages.
 One of the stories we are treated to is that Mijail Kolvenik, a prosthetic designer who plied his craft after the First World War and became heavily renowned for it.

 Ultimately, this was a road which led him to a very unhealthy obsession with curing disease and deformity, paving the way for his eventual fall from grace.
 I won’t go into too many details, but I feel I should mention there are some rather poignant scenes revolving around physical deformities and that type of horror.
 Personally I felt they complemented the mystery and gave it a real sense of tension, danger and even fright on a certain level.

 The gritty atmosphere might definitely be prevalent, especially during the horror segments, but that is not to say the novel is without any lighthearted redemption.
 The protagonists are a bit younger than what we’re accustomed to with Zafon and there is a certain air of young bittersweet romance dispersed throughout the novel.
 There are a few funny and endearing moments which will no doubt bring back memories from days of yore.
 These small pauses of relief help pace the storytelling with some variety and prevent it from ever feeling stale or unoriginal.

 The Final Verdict